-Actions planned to address obstacles to meeting underserved needs be an issue of concern in Clark County.
+Actions planned to address obstacles to meeting underserved needs

+Affordable housing, particularly for renters at 50% of area median income and below, continues to be an issue of concern in Clark County.
 Therefore, Clark County continues to fund new construction that primarily targets people at 50% of AMI and below.
-Through funding of projects like Decatur and Alta, Blue Diamond Senior, Lake Mead West, and Rome South Senior apartments, the County supports not only affordable housing but services and resources that low-income families can use to maintain housing.
+Through funding of projects West Sahara Senior Housing II, 1501 LLC, Buffalo Cactus, Decatur Pyle, the County supports not only affordable housing but services and resources that low-income families can use to maintain housing.